heekit73098/SharedCalendar/README.md

 Gitleaks will also be used to ensure that no secrets are leaked on the repo.

 ### TODO
-1. Implement Login and Users
+1. Fix Unit tests
-2. Start writing unittests
+2. Implement profile